- Java Concurrency and Multithreading Tutorial

 Some of this shared state is in communication mechanisms like job queues.
 But some of this shared state is business data, data caches, connection pools to the database etc.

-As soon as shared state sneaks into the parallel worker concurrency model it starts getting complicated.
+As soon as shared state sneaks into the parallel workers concurrency model it starts getting complicated.
 The threads need to access the shared data in a way that makes sure that changes by one thread are visible to the others (pushed to main memory and not just stuck in the CPU cache of the CPU executing the thread).
 Threads need to avoid race conditions, deadlock and many other shared state concurrency problems.

 Additionally, part of the parallelization is lost when threads are waiting for each other when accessing the shared data structures.
 Many concurrent data structures are blocking, meaning one or a limited set of threads can access them at any given time.
 This may lead to contention on these shared data structures.
-High contention will essentially lead to a degree of serialization of execution of the part of the code that access the shared data structures.
+High contention will essentially lead to a degree of serialization of execution (eliminating parallelization) of the part of the code that access the shared data structures.

 Modern non-blocking concurrency algorithms may decrease contention and increase performance, but non-blocking algorithms are hard to implement.